Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Our new products have been well received and will support our pursuit of the growing A4 and Managed Print Services markets, while positioning us to enhance our share position in A3.
 The ConnectKey portfolio appeal to the SMBs who are supported by our growing ranks of channel partners and it favorably faces off against our competitors, enabling us to maintain our leadership across the board.

 And we're not taking our eye off the high end, where we're seeing good demand for our Aqueous Inkjet devices and new Versant products, while gearing up for PRINT 17 in the fall.
-Our strategic transformation program remains a critical focus to and continues to yield, supporting strong margins and cash flow, while also enabling investment in the business.
+Our strategic transformation program remains a critical focus to and continues to yield supporting strong margins and cash flow, while also enabling investment in the business.

 Additionally, as Bill mentioned, we're applying our proven process discipline to drive revenue improvements.
 Our progress through the first half, along with the work underway for the second half, gives me confidence in our ability to meet our 2017 commitments.